-Each elective course will be taught for 5 lessons each fortnight.
+Each Elective Course will be taught for five (5) lessons each fortnight.
 This means that each course will have a duration of 100 hours, the minimum course length recognised by NESA (NSW Education Standards Authority) for the purposes of grading.
-Subjects taken over two years are 200 hours in duration and are labelled with the number 2.
-At the end of Year 10, students will receive a Record of School Achievement (ROSA) listing the grades from courses completed over Years 9 and 10.
+Subjects taken over two (2) years are 200 hours in duration.
+At the end of Year 10, students will receive a Record of School Achievement (RoSA) listing the grades from courses completed over Years 9 and 10.